microsoft/atlas-design/site/src/components/image.md

 ## Usage

 The default image class takes up the full width of its container, but various sizes and screensizes modifiers are available.
+Image width to height ratios can be set with [aspect ratio atomics](../atomics/aspect-ratio.md).

 | Class pattern         | Sizes                                                                                       | screensize          |
 | --------------------- | ------------------------------------------------------------------------------------------- | ------------------- |